leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 module distribution.
 In time, all modules would have Kconfig files to make themselves configurable through this system.

-### Assignment of configuration values
+### Assignment
-The user can assign values to the exposed parameters, either writing '.config' files or using an interface such as Menuconfig.
-Parameters with no assigned values will take the default ones.
+The user can assign values to the exposed parameters, either by manually writing '.config' files or by using an interface such as Menuconfig.
+Parameters with no assigned values will apply the default parameters.
 For a detailed distinction between Kconfig and '.config' files see
 [Appendix B](#Appendix-B-Difference-between-‘Kconfig’-and-‘config’-files).

-### Checking and applying configuration values
+### Verification and application
 Using '.config' and Kconfig files the `genconfig` script takes care of doing the necessary checks on the values according to the parameter definition.
-After that, the `autoconf.h` header file is generated containing all the configurations in the form of (`CONFIG_` prefixed) macros.
+After that, a `autoconf.h` header file is generated containing all the configurations in the form of (`CONFIG_` prefixed) macros.

 ---